Corporate Governance

 The objective of our compensation programs is to attract, retain, reward and incentivize talented employees who will lead the company in the successful execution of our strategy.
 The company seeks to accomplish this goal by designing a compensation program that is supportive of and aligns with the strategy of the company and the creation of stockholder value, while discouraging excessive risk-taking.

 We have enabled a people-first, technology-led focus that leverages and sustains the strongest asset network in the industry to drive best-in-class customer experience and growth.
-We believe that positive financial results, including the results for the performance measures on which our executives are compensated, are naturally aligned with the successful execution of our goals to put our People First and position them to serve and care for our customers, the environment, the communities in which we work and our stockholders.
-On the other hand, we believe our company would not be successful, on financial performance measures or otherwise, without our industry-leading focus on sustainability.
+We believe that positive financial results, including those for the performance measures on which our executives are compensated, are naturally aligned with the successful execution of our goal to put our People First, positioning them to serve and care for our customers, the environment, the communities in which we work and our stockholders.
+At the same time, we believe our company would not be successful, with financial performance measures or otherwise, without our industry-leading focus on sustainability.

 The use of long-term equity-based incentives and our annual cash incentive program are intended to motivate and sustain high performance levels from our senior leaders.
 A direct relationship is created between employee compensation and company performance by aligning the company’s and leadership’s long-term strategic objectives.
 These incentives reflect corporate financial performance, which in turn is impacted by the success of safety and sustainability platforms like recycling and the sale of green energy and sustainability consulting services.

-Beginning in 2023, the Management Development and Compensation Committee of the Board of Directors also incorporated an ESG modifier into the annual cash incentive program, such that annual cash incentive payouts to executive officers may be increased, or decreased, by up to five percent depending on achievement calculated using an ESG scorecard.
-The ESG scorecard contains four quantifiable performance measures, one each in the areas of safety, diversity and inclusion, circularity and climate.
+Beginning in 2023, the MD&C Committee of the Board of Directors also incorporated a sustainability modifier into the annual cash incentive program, such that annual cash incentive payouts to executive officers may be increased, or decreased, by up to ten percent for 2024, depending on achievement calculated using a sustainability scorecard.
+The 2024 scorecard contains four quantifiable performance measures, one each in the areas of safety, employee engagement, circularity and climate.
 The MD&C Committee believes that these performance measures align with the Company’s commitments and values, sustainability growth strategy and 2030 goals.

 The MD&C Committee continually reviews our compensation program to ensure it is clearly aligned with the business strategy and best supports the accomplishment of our goals.
 The MD&C Committee also believes that consistency in program design reinforces its efforts to maintain a compensation program that is straightforward, easy to communicate and readily translates into actionable goals.

-The MD&C Committee has considered the impact of the Company’s strategy to accelerate investments in recycling and renewable energy growth projects on the cash flow generation performance measure.
-The MD&C Committee anticipates that it will be appropriate to exclude the impact of such incremental strategic capital investments that were approved by the Board.
+The MD&C Committee has considered the impact of the Company’s strategy to accelerate investments in recycling and renewable energy on the cash flow generation performance measure.
+The Committee anticipates that it will be appropriate to exclude the impact of such incremental strategic capital investments already approved by the Board.
 The MD&C Committee also anticipates a corresponding exclusion of the benefits resulting from such incremental strategic capital expenditures that were not anticipated when the performance measures were established.
 The MD&C Committee believes that these exclusions are supportive of positive actions by management to advance sustainable growth.

 Additional information on governance strategies can be found in the Annual 10K, Annual Proxy Statement and on our governance web page.